Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 salzburg toptours blog christmas adventsingen

-Just a few miles from Salzburg, in the small village of Oberndorf, the Christmas carol Silent Night, Holy Night, was first performed in 1818!
+Just a few kilometers outside Salzburg, in the small village of Oberndorf, the Christmas carol Silent Night, Holy Night, was first performed in 1818!
 During pre-Christmas time, many visitors flock to Oberndorf for its colorful Christmas market and the Nicholas Chapel to honor the song's authors, Josef Mohr and Franz Xavier Gruber.
 Read more: Silent Night, Holy Night - A Christmas Carol from Salzburg

 December 21, the winter solstice, is the feast day of St. Thomas (Thomastag), the calendar beginning of winter, the shortest day and the longest night.
-During the twelve-day period of the Rauhnächte or the Rough Nights, between December 21 and January 1 (in some regions, December 24 to January 5), many rituals are performed, especially in the rural areas.
+During the twelve days of the Rauhnächte, or Rough Nights, between December 21 and January 1 (in some regions, December 24 to January 5), many rituals are performed, especially in rural areas.
 It is customary to burn incense in houses and barns.
 Scary Creatures Perchten run through the towns and villages to drive away winter's evil spirits.
 Masquerades and theme nights are organized in bars and entertainment venues.
 The Percht and Krampus traditions should not be confused, as they have different roots.

 salzburg toptours blog christmas perchten runs in Salzburg